anilsathyan7/Image-classification-with-caffe/README.md

 First, make sure the caffe and related libraries are installed properly.Also, make sure your webcam is working properly.
 Keep some images for testing purpose.

+Replce the file path as required for the inputs.

 In terminal:-